January 20 – June 11, 2017

 Thursday, March 16, 7:00 p.m.

 Special Events Room, Erie Art Museum Free and open to public

 Based in Wooster, Ohio, Shie has exhibited, presented, and taught nationally and internationally since 1986.
 She is one of the artists featured in Earth Stories, a traveling exhibit now on view at the Erie Art Museum, which showcases works from 24 contemporary international fiber artists, each inspired by issues of environmental concern.

-Shie teaches drawing and painting classes in person and online, pushing her students to trust that the art they make is perfect, the way it naturally comes out of them.
-She believes that there are no rules in what art should look like.
+Shie teaches drawing and painting classes in person and online, pushing her students to trust that the art they make is perfect, just the way it naturally comes out of them.
+She believes that there are no rules to what art should look like.
 Her degrees are a BA in Painting from the College of Wooster and an MFA in Painting from the School of Art of Kent State University.